Date(s) - 28/12/2018 - 31/12/2018

 |Surcharge||£10 if you are not a member of your national Go Association.
 This non-member surcharge is waived if this is your first Go tournament within Europe.|

 Formal registration takes place when the tournament starts.
 There is no need to pay your entry fee before then.
-However if you pre-register now you will pay the entry fee appropriate to the date you applied.

 Your initial McMahon score (MMS) will be set from your GoR as published on the date of the tournament.
 If you do not have a GoR you might be required to provide other evidence of your strength.
 Your initial MMS determines who you will play in the first round.
 If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn’t played in any recent tournaments) please email us with your preferred strength.